Administration of South Ossetia: History

 “vicious Soviet legacy, grave mistakes committed by the both sides and the imperialistic policy of divide and rule exerted by the external forces.”

 Sanakoev also mentioned that despite his high-level position in the South Ossetian secessionist authorities as Prime Minister he failed to build confidence between the two sides and make a breakthrough in the conflict resolution process “because it was beyond my powers.”

 “There is only one solution – direct dialogue between the Georgian and Ossetian people, neutralizing external and internal destructive forces and their replacement with effective and healthy support of the international democratic community.
 European Union’s role in respect of confidence-building and economic rehabilitation is of vital importance.
 We should counter-balance antidemocratic propaganda by our movement’s brave peaceful initiatives and economic development projects.”

 As for current situation, Sanakoev mentioned that Tskhinvali secessionist authorities take instruction from “foreign supervisors” who try to thwart confidence-building and provoke hostilities between the two people.

-“Our Ossetian children grow up in an environment of endless conflict, under constant stress and tension… They don’t know what is going on beyond checkpoints… We are losing entire generations,” “I will not allow it!
-We should not allow it,” he added.
-“This is our current challenge; this is our current goal: to create a new Ossetia, strong and delightful, free of violence: an Ossetia of free people.”

 Many European and US observers and ambassadors who were present during Sanakoev's speech, welcomed his proposition and initiatives.
 On June 15, 2007, European Union, European Parliament and OSCE supported Georgian initiative for conflict settlement in South Ossetia.
 EU issued the following statement:

 “The EU welcomes the Georgian government’s invitation to the South Ossetian society as a whole – i.e. representatives of all political forces and local groups – to participate actively in discussions on progress towards peaceful conflict resolution.”